FREQUENTLY ASKED

 What are the co-benefits of Tau’s storage of dry densified wood waste?

-In addition to creating well-paid jobs in rural communities, the 2 main co-benefits of Tau’s wood storage are (1) the reduction of air pollution from open pile burning of wood waste; and (2) the incentivization of forest thinning (since Tau generates value from non-merchantable wood waste that is otherwise costly to dispose of at the end of a forest thinning project), which both improves forest health and reduces the risk of catastrophic wildfires.
+In addition to creating good jobs in rural communities, the 2 main co-benefits of Tau’s wood storage are (1) the reduction of air pollution from open pile burning of wood waste; and (2) the incentivization of forest thinning (since Tau generates value from non-merchantable wood waste that is otherwise costly to dispose of).
+Increased forest thinning both improves forest health and reduces the risk of catastrophic wildfires.

 Is there any chance that Tau’s stored wood will emit methane?